Becoming a Mountain Bike Leader - an interview with Sharon Harod

 In 2007 I left my job at the time to help set up Outdoor Academy with Dave Hopper and have never looked back!

-More recently in March 2014, I have just returned from a Technical Mountain Bike Leader Course in North Yorkshire.
+More recently, in March 2014, I completed a Technical Mountain Bike Leader Course in North Yorkshire.

 Working in outdoor centres has given me opportunities to work with a variety of groups of all ages and abilities.
 I started mountain biking as a trainee helping qualified riders as a second pair of hands on group sessions.
 Once I held the mountain bike qualification myself, I was able to lead groups in the local area and that opened the doors to new opportunities.